rparak/INTEMAC_Vision_Bootcamp/README.md

 # INTEMAC Vision.Bootcamp – A Workshop on the Fundamentals of Machine Vision

-Vision.Bootcamp is a two-day intensive workshop designed to introduce participants to the fundamentals of machine vision and advanced AI-based object detection techniques.
+Vision.Bootcamp is a two-day intensive workshop designed to introduce participants to the fundamentals of machine vision and AI-based object detection techniques.
 Organized by INTEMAC, this workshop is specifically tailored for small and medium-sized enterprises (SMEs) looking to enhance their manufacturing processes through industrial vision technologies.

 ## Vision Bootcamp - Day 1: Introduction to Machine Vision and Camera Systems